 How to Prune or Propagate Pilea Peperomioides

-Chinese money plants produce tiny pups that you can be propagated to grow new plants.
+Chinese money plants produce tiny pups that can be propagated to grow new plants.
 If you don’t want to grow new ones, you’ll need to prune the pups off to prevent the plant from becoming overcrowded.

 Unless you plan on repotting your Chinese money plant into a bigger container, it’s likely there won’t be enough soil to provide the right nutrients to both the mother plant and the baby plants they produce.